CSharpM7/lib_paramconfig/README.md

 slots = [0,1,...] (a list of slots (alt costume numbers) to be affected)

 [[param_int]]
-param = "param_fireball" (the cracked hash name found in the fighter_param file) subparam = "life" (the cracked hash of the subcategory of this param.
-It usually includes things like "life" or "angle") value = 99
+param = "param_fireball" (the cracked hash name found when viewing in prceditor) subparam = "life" (the cracked hash of the subcategory of this param.
+It might includes things like "life" or "angle") value = 99

 [[param_int]] (a second param you wish to edit)